neurospin/highres-cortex/README.rst

 - Boost_ version 1.49 or later.
 - Python_ version 2.6 or later.
 - CMake_ version 2.6 or later, with its extension ``brainvisa-cmake`` (distributed with BrainVISA_).
+- Recommended: Capsul_ version 2 or later, used to combine the low-level building blocks into useful processing pipelines.
 - Optional: the ``VipHomotopic`` command-line tool from the Morphologist image segmentation pipeline, distributed as a binary only tool with the BrainVISA_ installer.